tpiekarski/derl/README.md

 optional arguments:
-  -h, --help            show this help message and exit -d, --dispatch        dispatching HTTP requests for every found URL -t TIMEOUT, --timeout TIMEOUT
+  -h, --help            show this help message and exit -d, --dispatch        dispatching HTTP requests for every found URL -r RETRY, --retry RETRY
+                        set how often to retry a request (default is 3) -t TIMEOUT, --timeout TIMEOUT
                         set timeout for requests in seconds (default is 10) --version             show program's version number and exit